bluetiger9/SmtpClient-for-Qt/README.md

 ##New in version 1.1:

 - TLS (STARTTLS) connection is now supported
 - multiple types of recipients (to, cc, bcc)
 - nested mime emails (mixed/alternative, mixed/related)
 - output compilant with RFC2045

 ## SMPT Client for Qt supports

 - TCP and SSL connections to SMTP servers
 - SMTP authentication (PLAIN and LOGIN methods)
 - sending MIME emails (to multiple recipients)
 - plain text and HTML (with inline files) content in emails
 - multiple attachments and inline files (used in HTML)
 - different character sets (ascii, utf-8, etc) and encoding methods (7bit, 8bit, base64)
 - error handling

+## Usage
+You can add QtSmtpClient to your project easily by using qt-pods.
+Read more about qt-pods here: https://github.com/cybercatalyst/qt-pods

 ## Examples